 Sole shareholder

-Foreigners who will form the statutory body have to prove their clean criminal history by obtaining and submitting the criminal background check from the state of citizenship or long – term residency.
+Persons who will form the statutory body have to prove their clean criminal history by obtaining and submitting their criminal background check from their country of citizenship.

-If the shareholder should be a legal person, the proof of its existence (excerpt from commercial register) shall be required.
+If the shareholder is a legal person, the proof of its existence (excerpt from a commercial register) shall be required.

 General overview of corporate taxes